Examining the World's Largest Digital ID Program

 Dates of service: 2015 – 2018

-IDinsight service: Landscape review, policy research, survey
+IDinsight service: Landscape and evidence review, data-analytics

-IDinsight contacts: Ron Abraham
+IDinsight contacts: Ronald Abraham

 IDinsight aims to catalyze data-informed discourse and decision-making in the Indian government’s digital identity (Aadhaar) ecosystem through the State of Aadhaar project.
 We conducted a landscape review, built an interactive website with a comprehensive data portal, and conducted policy-targeted research on Aadhaar, the world’s largest digital identity programme.